TAO TIME

 Formulating the Question

 The second step is to formulate the question as clearly as possible.
 Base it on what you want to do.
 As you contemplate the question find the place where desire melts into uncertainty.
-As your inquiry deepens search out the level of specifity you need.
+As your inquiry deepens search out the level of specific you need.
 It does not matter what you are asking about as long as it is personally important and your motives in asking are sincere.

 Yes and no questions are not usually effective.
 An effective formulation of a specific question might be: what about doing X? or What should my position about X be?
 If you are confused about the whole situation, you can ask the most basic question of the I Ching oracle: What time is it for me?
 Please give me an image of my overall situation.
 You can also ask for a strategy or guide: What is the most effective stance to take towards Y?
 How can I best achieve X? or How can I help A?
 If you are truly up against a dilemma, you can ask for an image of each alternative, formulating two questions: What about doing X?
 What about doing Y?